ralhadeff/Round-em-up/README.md

 # Round-em-up
-**This partially completed game was my first original android app game created, back in ~2013.
+**This is a partially completed game, and was my first original android game created, back in ~2013.
 Game's APK file is provided.**

-After reading and following tutorials for developing games for android I decided that I want to create my own game, rather than just follow the tutorials (snake, mario-like, etc).
-The game engine was imported from those tutorials (I unfortunately cannot recall the sources anymore) but all the rest is my original coding.
+After having read and followed tutorials for developing games for android I wanted to create my own original game, rather than just follow the tutorials (snake, mario-like, etc).
+The game engine (`Screen`, etc) was imported from those tutorials (I unfortunately cannot recall the sources used at the time) but all the rest is my original coding.

 **Aspects I explored in this project:**
  * Java